Skip main navigation

 Alternatives to completing a pre-inspection

 Of course, completing a pre-inspection is up to you, but taking the time to complete it can help you increase your odds of a smooth closing.
+You could inspect your home yourself and choose to make repairs.
+You could also choose to skip a pre-inspection completely and see what a buyer's inspection turns up, if your buyer orders one.

 Download the checklist